Date: 25 May 2015. Inexpensive Line Cutter.

 that the blade (split into two pieces) could be attached to a donut

 shaped anode after the initial one needs replacement.
-It's stainless so I
+It is stainless so I

 suspect that by drilling holes through a donut zinc I could

 through-bolt the blade pieces to a new zinc with relative ease.
-I'll
+I will

 Have you a SALCA or a standard line cutter on your